rsyslog/liblogging/stdlog/stdlog.rst

 by **stdlog_open()**.
 If the complete log message does not fit into the buffer, it is silently truncated.

+Note that the 4Kib buffer size is a build time default.
+As such, distributions may change it.
+To obtain the size limit that the linked in instance of libloggin-stdlog was build with, use **stdlog_get_msgbuf_size()**.

 FACILITIES
 ==========
 The following facilities are supported.
 Please note that they are mimiced